So what do you do next after you find yourself sitting mad and naked at the kitchen table with budgeting forms and a calculator?

 There is always a way!
 (Find out more ways here)

 By the way, if you’re following the plan I’ve been setting forth in this series of posts, you’ve already started doing a written budget.
 My experience has been that when you started doing that, you pay more attention to what you’re spending, and inevitably you find at least a couple hundred dollars every month you didn’t know you had.
-You can use that as well.
+You can use that to help build an emergency fund as well.

 Just What is an Emergency?